chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ## {.tabset}
 ### Block Touch Detector
 Emits a signal when touched by an unachored block or gear debris.
-Outputs the part that touched it.
+Output: The part that touched it.
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1
+- Anchor Type: Decides what blocks get detected.
+Default is NonAnchored
 - Color To Filter: When filter color is true, only blocks with this color will trigger it.
 Default is pearl.
 - Filter Color: Whether if this block will only trigger when a block with the specified color touches it.
 Default is false.

 ### Click Block
 Emits a signal when clicked on.
-Outputs the player's username.
+Output: The player's username.
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1.
 - Max Distance: How far you can click this block.
 Default is 32.